esrlabs/chipmunk-distribution/README.md

 - [Current State](#current_state)
 - [Authors](#authors)

-## 🧐 About <a name = "about"></a>
+## About <a name = "about"></a>

-Chipmunk Distribution – a repository for packaging and distributing latest releases of chipmunk!
+Chipmunk Distribution – a repository for packaging and distributing latest releases of [Chipmunk](https://github.com/esrlabs/chipmunk/releases)!

-Thanks to GitHub Actions, we've got software packages ready to roll with minimal effort!

-This way we are able to bring you the latest releases of [Chipmunk](https://github.com/esrlabs/chipmunk/releases) packaged and ready for the official repositories.
+Thanks to GitHub Actions, we are able to bring you the latest releases packaged and ready for the official repositories.

-## 🌟 General Workflow <a name = "workflows"></a>
+## General Workflow <a name = "workflows"></a>

 ---